MoazEldsouky/News-Classification-with-SVC-Clearly-Explained/README.md

 # 📰🔍 News Categorizer 98 🎯✨

-A machine learning-powered web app for classifying news articles into five categories: **Sport, Tech, Entertainment, Politics, and Business**.
+A Machine Learning-powered web app for classifying news articles into five categories: **Sport, Tech, Entertainment, Politics, and Business**.
 Built with Gradio, this project leverages an SVM classifier trained on BBC News data, using a **TF-IDF (Term Frequency-Inverse Document Frequency) vectorizer** for feature extraction, and achieves an impressive **98% accuracy**.

 ---